gvwilson/thirdbit/src/fiction/iffy/index.md

 "Get off my affin' ship," he growled as Wales reached the top of the gangplank.
 "An' who th' hell are you?" he added to Edson.

-"I am Edson da Silva Corrales, captain," the Ecologist replied.
+"Edson da Silva Corrales, captain," the Ecologist replied, bowing slightly.

 "I don't care.
 You get off my affin' ship too.